devHudi/gatsby-starter-hoodie/README.md

 ### Project Structure

-You can customize your own Hoodie by referring to the following file structure 🙊.
+You can customize your own gatsby-starter-hoodie by referring to the following file structure 🙊.

 ```
 ├── node_modules